-You have been training for a while in a weightlifting club or have come to know and love weightlifting through CrossFit and now want to prove your skills for the first time on a competition stage?
+You have been training for a while in a weightlifting club or got to know and love weightlifting through cross training and now want to prove your skills for the first time on a competition stage?

 First talk to your trainer and choose a suitable competition together.
-Some Crossfit boxes now offer weightlifting competitions, but you can also find a competition calendar on the German Weightlifting Homepage and on the pages of the national associations.
+Some Crossfit boxes now offer weightlifting competitions, but you can also find a competition calendar on the German Weightlifting Homepage.
 To participate, you need a BVDG starting book, which the club has to apply for you.

 - Weightlifting belt: This is only worn over the lifter jersey and must not be wider than 12 cm.